P1-FemCoders-BCN/form-exercise-php/README.md

 1. Purpose:

-- You will have to create a form in php as shown in the video, making use of different types of inputs.
+- You will have to create a form in php as shown in the video uploaded at the end of this page, making use of different types of inputs.
 - Of the uploading files inputs, the first will upload the same name as the image found on your computer, the second will change the name by adding an identifier number of your image, and the third will validate if it exists in your folder, in the case that it does not exist, it will not add any identification and in the case that it does exist, it will add an identifier before the name of the image.
 - By clicking on the send button, it will print the value obtained from the form on the screen.
 In the case of files, it will be enough to print the file array.